Medina County Birding Drive

 Medina, Ohio 44256

-From the Krabill Shelter, turn left onto Ballash Road and drive 2.5 miles.
+From the Krabill Lodge, turn left onto Ballash Road and drive 2.5 miles.
 Turn right onto Wedgewood Road (OH-162) and go .8 mile.
 Turn left into Buckeye Woods Park.

 Buckeye Woods is located at 6335 Wedgewood Road (OH-162) west of Medina and is the largest of the Medina County parks.
 Parking in the second lot gives access to the to the Chippewa Inlet Trail via the Large Lake Loop trail.
 Turn right on the Chippewa Inlet Trail and follow it north to the wetlands on the north end of the Inlet Trail.